michael2012z/BitBible/markdown/KJV/files/1Chr.md

 3. Now the Levites were numbered from the age of thirty years and upward: and their number by their polls, man by man, was thirty and eight thousand.

-4. Of which, twenty and four thousand were to set forward the work of the house of the Lord; and six thousand were officers and judges:set…: or, oversee
+4. Of which, twenty and four thousand were to set forward the work of the house of the Lord; and six thousand were officers and judges:

 5. Moreover four thousand were porters; and four thousand praised the Lord with the instruments which I made, said David, to praise therewith.

-6. And David divided them into courses among the sons of Levi, namely, Gershon, Kohath, and Merari.courses: Heb. divisions
+6. And David divided them into courses among the sons of Levi, namely, Gershon, Kohath, and Merari.

-7. Of the Gershonites were, Laadan, and Shimei.Laadan: or, Libni
+7. Of the Gershonites were, Laadan, and Shimei.

 8. The sons of Laadan; the chief was Jehiel, and Zetham, and Joel, three.

 9. The sons of Shimei; Shelomith, and Haziel, and Haran, three.
 These were the chief of the fathers of Laadan.

 10. And the sons of Shimei were, Jahath, Zina, and Jeush, and Beriah.
-These four were the sons of Shimei.Zina: or, Zizah
+These four were the sons of Shimei.

-11. And Jahath was the chief, and Zizah the second: but Jeush and Beriah had not many sons; therefore they were in one reckoning, according to their father’s house.had…: Heb. did not multiply sons
+11. And Jahath was the chief, and Zizah the second: but Jeush and Beriah had not many sons; therefore they were in one reckoning, according to their father’s house.

 12. The sons of Kohath; Amram, Izhar, Hebron, and Uzziel, four.